Eating Well As You Get Older

 - Season your foods with lemon juice, herbs, or spices instead of butter.

-Why Limit Sodium (Salt)?
+Why Limit Salt (Sodium)?

 Tips to Limit Sodium (Salt)

-Ways to cut back on sodium include
+Here are some ways to cut back on salt.

 When you shop, look for foods labeled "low sodium," "reduced sodium," "sodium free," or "unsalted."
 Read the Nutrition Facts label to find out how much sodium a product contains.
 Different brands of foods that look the same can contain very different amounts of sodium.